Get insider access

 DRC @ Max Volume

-This speaker gets loud enough for an average-sized living room.
-There's some compression at max volume, just like with the Sonos One Gen 2/One SL, which impacts the clarity of audio reproduction.
+This speaker gets loud.
+It'll easily fill an average-sized living room and will likely get loud enough for a larger space like a loft or garage.
+There's some compression at max volume, just like with the Sonos One Gen 2/One SL.
+That impacts the clarity of audio reproduction, but it only affects bass frequencies, which aren't especially prominent in a speaker of this size.

 Active Features